marionlamoureux/iceberg_lab/setup/instructions.md

 -planes

 Make a note of the path to be indicated in the SQL under the variable "${data-bucket}"
-Example: for s3://goes-se-sandbox01/airline-csv/flights/ the folder is airline-csv (no / before nor after)
+Example: for s3://goes-se-sandbox01/airline-csv/flights/ the folder is airline-csv (no / before nor after), to be pointing to that folder when creating the master csv database if you've copied the files in the default S3 bucket, you won't need to refer to the parent bucket.

+Refer to [Code MD](./code.md) for the SQL commands to create the database.

 In a RAZ enabled environment, make sure the user group have access to the bucket under Ranger > "S3".
 Also add the user group to Hadoop SQL > "all urls" and "all - database, table, column"